scastarnado/ClickityClackityCloom/README.md

 ## Getting Started (Not fully developed sorry)

-1. Clone this repository.
+1. Get to the releases page on the right side.
-2. Activate your inner clown.
+2. Download the last release.
-3. Run the `ClickityClackityCloom.exe` file.
+3. Run the `ClickityClackityCloom.exe` file previously downloaded.
-4. Watch the magic unfold!
+4. Watch the magic unfold, and cast your clicks!

 ## Contributions